 It's just a glimmer of hope.

-The world is still CrazyTown.
+But even with the success of the launch, the world was still CrazyTown, heavily impacted by COVID-19.
 It was surreal to witness the reporters on the NASA feed to be 2 meters or more away from the people they were interviewing.
 And seeing those in the control rooms wearing masks...
-It was a vivid reminder that COVID-19 is still running out of control.
-And the news across my other feeds is flooded with images of riots taking place throughout the US.
+It was a vivid reminder that COVID-19 was still out of control.
+And the news across my other feeds were flooded with images of riots taking place throughout the US.

-But with all the negative that has claimed the first 6 months of 2020, I feel that I can finally breathe.
+But with all the negative that claimed the first 6 months of 2020, after that launch, I felt like I could finally breathe.

-We have a long road ahead of us, and I'm fairly confident that 2020 hasn't finished inflicting CrazyTown on us, but NASA and SpaceX have delivered a glimmer of hope that we will come through this time.
-That's what I will be clinging to, because I need to.
+COVID might be a thing of the past, and the world has calling into a whole new level of CrazyTown, but NASA and SpaceX have delivered the glimmer of hope that we will come through this time.
+That's what I will continue to cling to, because I need to.

 (Feature Image: The SpaceX Falcon 9 rocket and Crew Dragon capsule are seen during liftoff of May 30, 2020 (May 31 in New Zealand).
 The rocket, carrying NASA astronauts Robert Behnken and Douglas Hurley, was the first launch of astronauts on an American rocket from American soil since the end of the space shuttle program in 2011.
 Photo courtesy of NASA.)